Wytamma/wytamma.github.io/_posts/2023-12-07-fall-of-reason.md

 ## The Infinite Solutions within the Ruliad

 All solutions to all problems already exist.
-Finding solutions in domains like mathematics and computational science becomes a matter of navigating through this immense space efficiently.
+Discovering solutions in domains like mathematics and computational science becomes a matter of navigating through this immense space efficiently.
 Automated search strategies, leveraging self-consistency, logical reasoning, and rigorous testing, are perfectly suited for this task.
 But what does this mean for computational thinkers and the broader society?

 ## The Evolution of Computational Thinkers